-- 2. For each of the subquestions, express your answer as a aymptotically tight (Θ) bound and briefly justify your answer.
+2. For each of the subquestions, express your answer as a aymptotically tight (Θ) bound and briefly justify your answer.
 Use N to represent the number of nodes in the input tree.
-Assuming the Python interpreter implements procedure calls in a straightforward way (that is, it does not do any transformations to optimize tail recursive calls). - a.
+Assuming the Python interpreter implements procedure calls in a straightforward way (that is, it does not do any transformations to optimize tail recursive calls).

+- a.
 What is the worst case running time of your equal method? - b.
 What is the best case running time of your equal method? - c.
 What is the worst case space usage of your equal method? - d.
-What is the worst case space usage of your equal method if the input trees are both well-balanced? - 3.
-Define a method isomorphic in the Tree class that takes a tree as its parameter, and evaluates to true if and only if the input tree is isomorphic to self.
-Two trees are considered isomorphic if their root nodes are equal, and each node in the tree either (1) has a left child that is isomorphic to the left child of the corresponding node in the self tree and has a right child that is isomorphic to the right child of the corresponding node in the self tree; or (2) has a left child that is isomorphic to the right child of the corresponding node in the self tree and has a right child that is isomorphic to the left child of the corresponding node in the self tree.
-(The intuition behind our definition is the two trees would be equal if you could swap left and right children.) - 4.
-Define a method, iterEqual in the Tree class that takes a tree as its parameter, and evaluates to true if and only if the input tree is equal to self (with the same behavior as the equal method in question 1).
-Your definition should not be recursive (it cannot use any recursive calls, but may use looping control structures such as for or while). - 5.
-For each of the subquestions, express your answer as a aymptotically tight (Θ) bound and briefly justify your answer.
+What is the worst case space usage of your equal method if the input trees are both well-balanced?

+3. Define a method isomorphic in the Tree class that takes a tree as its parameter, and evaluates to true if and only if the input tree is isomorphic to self.
+Two trees are considered isomorphic if their root nodes are equal, and each node in the tree either (1) has a left child that is isomorphic to the left child of the corresponding node in the self tree and has a right child that is isomorphic to the right child of the corresponding node in the self tree; or (2) has a left child that that is isomorphic to the right child of the corresponding node in the self tree; or (2) has a left child that is isomorphic to the right child of the corresponding node in the self tree.
+(The intuition the that is isomorphic to the left child of the corresponding node in the self tree.
+(The intuition behind our definition is the two trees would be equal if you could swap left and right children.)

+4. Define a method, iterEqual in the Tree class that takes a tree as its parameter, and evaluates to true if and only if the input tree is equal to self (with the same behavior as the equal method in question 1).
+Your definition should not be recursive (it cannot use any recursive calls, but may use looping control structures such as for or while).

+5. For each of the subquestions, express your answer as a aymptotically tight (Θ) bound and briefly justify your answer.
 Use N to represent the number of nodes in the input tree.
-Assuming the Python interpreter implements procedure calls in a straightforward way (that is, it does not do any transformations to optimize tail recursive calls). - a.
+Assuming the Python interpreter implements procedure calls in a straightforward way (that is, it does not do any transformations to optimize tail recursive calls).

+- a.
 What is the worst case running time of your iterEqual method? - b.
 What is the best case running time of your iterEqual method? - c.
 What is the worst case space usage of your iterEqual method? - d.
 What is the worst case space usage of your iterEqual method if the input trees are both well-balanced?